 Applicants to the scheme must be Ukrainian nationals, unless they are applying as part of a family group with their immediate family member who is a Ukrainian national and who qualifies under this scheme.

-When you complete the online application form you should provide supporting documents.
-Applicants to the scheme should upload evidence that they were living in Ukraine before 1st January 2022.
+When you complete the online application form you must provide supporting documents.
+Applicants to the scheme must upload evidence that they were living in Ukraine on 1st January 2022.

 You can upload official documents issued by the Ukrainian authorities, such as utility bills, bank statements, medical letters, mortgage or tenancy agreements, employment letters, or education letters.
 If you are unable to provide evidence of your residence, you should upload a letter explaining your personal circumstances.